 The labeling on products directly impacts different audiences of consumers.
-If companies market tobacco products with colors and imagery that remind children of what they are used to consuming, kids might be confused into believing these items are safe.
+If companies market tobacco products with colors and imagery that remind children of what they are use.
+To consuming, kids might be confuse into believing these items are safe.

 - Use by a friend or family member

 - Availability of flavors, like mint, chocolate and candy